pybricks/pybricks.github.io/learn/sensors/combining-values-with-logic.md

 **Hint** ⸺ Use two Value Compare blocks.
 One should check the upper bound and one should check the lower bound.
 Use the Binary Logic block to combine both conditions.
 It is also possible to do this with just a single Double Value Compare block.
-How do you choose its settings to achieve the same result?
+How should you choose its settings to achieve the same result?
 {: .notice--primary}

 # Combining more than two sensors